stormshield/ansible-SNS/README.md

     model: "{{ sysprop.data['Result']['Model'] }}"
 ```

 Script execution is recorded in the `output` property.
-The `success` property indicates if all commands were executed with success or not (scripts don't stop on the first error).
+The `success` property indicates if all commands were successfully executed or not (scripts do not stop on the first error).

 ```yaml
   tasks: